WordPress Gallery Block Images With Captions Are Blurry

 Updated 24 April 2025.

 When I originally published this post, this “new feature” was documented in the WordPress.com gallery block instructions.
-That web address still works but I can no longer find a reference to the gallery captions.
-Here is a link to one of the screenshots that was previously linked to from the above URL, which clearly showes the image blur around and above the image caption.
-This image link still works but it does not appear to be linked to from the gallery block instructions link above.
+That web address still works, but I can no longer find a reference to the gallery captions.
+Here is a link to one of the screenshots previously linked from the above URL, which clearly shows the image blur around and above the image caption.
+This image link still works, but it does not appear to be linked to from the gallery block instructions link above.

 The Gallery Block tested with WordPress 6.8

 WordPress 6.8 was released on 15 April 2025.
-I wondered if this annoying “new feature” had been fixed or somehow changed.
-I removed all my custom CSS that I have detailed above and saved my child theme.
-I did a hard refresh on one of my posts with a gallery and the gallery reverted to what I am complaining about in this post.
-Obviously, I have reverted to my custom gallery block CSS.
-As WordPress 6.8 is apparently the only major core update of 2025, it looks like nothing is going to change anytime soon.
+I removed my custom CSS, refreshed a post with a gallery, and saw the same issue described earlier.
+I’ve reverted to my custom CSS.
+Since WordPress 6.8 is apparently the only major core update of 2025, nothing will change soon.

 CSS Coding

-Disclaimer: I am probably at an intermediate level as far as CSS coding is concerned.
-I do not necessarily consider the custom CSS examples above to be examples of best practices in CSS coding.
+Disclaimer: I am probably at an intermediate level in CSS coding.
+I do not necessarily consider the custom CSS examples above to be best-practice CSS coding.

 Hi Andrzej